AFRICA

 3) Relevant regulations and guidelines with links:

-Mergers: Guidance on the CMA’s jurisdiction and procedure (December 2020)
+Mergers: Guidance on the CMA's Jurisdiction and Procedure (April 2024)

 Guidelines on the CMA's mergers intelligence function (December 2020)